Ken Purchase

-Kenneth Purchase (8 January 1939 – 28 August 2016) was a British Labour Co-operative politician who served as Member of Parliament for Wolverhampton North East from 1992 to 2010.
+Kenneth Purchase (8 January 1939 – 28 August 2016) was a British Labour Co-operative politician who served as the Member of Parliament (MP) for Wolverhampton North East from 1992 to 2010.

 Early life

 He attended Springfield Secondary Modern School (became Woden Primary School) on Springfield Road in Wolverhampton.
 At Wolverhampton Polytechnic, (now Wolverhampton University) he gained a BA in Social Science.
 Ken worked as a co-operative development officer.
 He was an apprentice toolmaker in the foundry industry from 1956–60 at the firm of Arthur Shaw & Company at Willenhall From 1960–8, he worked in experimental component development in the aerospace industry.
 From 1968–76, he was a toolroom machinist in the car industry.
 He worked in the property division of Telford Development Corporation.
 From 1981–2, he was a housing officer in the Housing Department of Walsall Metropolitan Borough Council.
 From 1982–92, he was a Business Development Advisor at Black Country CDA Ltd. He was a councillor on Wolverhampton Metropolitan Borough Council from 1970–90.